cdk8s-team/cdk8s/packages/cdk8s-plus-17/API.md

 [HttpGetProbeOptions](#cdk8s-plus-17-httpgetprobeoptions)|Options for `Probe.fromHttpGet()`.
 [IngressV1Beta1Props](#cdk8s-plus-17-ingressv1beta1props)|Properties for `Ingress`.
 [IngressV1Beta1Rule](#cdk8s-plus-17-ingressv1beta1rule)|Represents the rules mapping the paths under a specified host to the related backend services.
+[IngressV1Beta1Tls](#cdk8s-plus-17-ingressv1beta1tls)|Represents the TLS configuration mapping that is passed to the ingress controller for SSL termination.
 [JobProps](#cdk8s-plus-17-jobprops)|Properties for initialization of `Job`.
 [MountOptions](#cdk8s-plus-17-mountoptions)|Options for mounts.
 [PathMapping](#cdk8s-plus-17-pathmapping)|Maps a string key to a path within a volume.